ColdIV/vdlcss/README.md

 # vdlcss
-This is supposed to compile to a small base CSS file which can be used for small website projects without having to touch the CSS.
+This is supposed to compile to a small base CSS file which can be used for small website projects without having to touch the CSS too much.

 # Usage
 ## Requirements